 Yes, absolutely!
 We want this to be a useful tool that you can incorporate into real life.
 Which is going to include date night, dinner at a friends, work functions… Here are my suggestions so that you don’t end up wasting food!

 - Freeze any leftovers in their individual components.
-This works great for future weeks when you just need one component – need some rice for a quick stiry-fry?
+This works great for future weeks when you just need one component – need some rice for a quick stir-fry?
 Done for you.
 Need a little protein boost to throw into a can of soup for a quick lunch?
 It’s ready to grab and go.
 You can literally freeze almost anything!
 From meat to beans or tofu, chopped veggies, rice or quinoa.
 The list goes on.

 - Make up the full recipes and freeze as a complete freezer meal.
 I love having the complete meal ready to go for me as a healthy, homemade freezer meal for future weeks when I am super busy and haven’t gotten around to my prep on the Sunday.
 They really come in handy when you’re just back from vacation – it gives you a bit of time to get your life organized and then get to the grocery store without skipping a beat.

 - Pick just the number of meals you’ll need for the week and adjust the grocery list accordingly.
-For example, if you’re going to be out two nights that week, pick your favorite five meals and just get the groceries you’ll need for those recipes.
+For example, if you’re going to be out two nights that week, pick your favourite five meals and just get the groceries you’ll need for those recipes.

 11. Can I submit this to my insurance?